 Anyway, the Wrights were much more interested in transforming the future than predicting it.

 Most efforts at prophecy seem to shrivel under close and skeptical scrutiny.
 It happens so consistently that one has to wonder humans keep on trying.
 Yet we do keep attempting to look ahead.
 In fact, the persistent habit of prediction may be one of our species' most salient traits.
 Let me put it another way.
 No goal entices humans more than forecasting ways to improve our success in an uncertain world.

-Of course, in its pure or traditional form, prophecy is -- and always has been -- just a lot of hooey.
+Of course, in its pure or traditional form, prophecy is — and always has been — just a lot of hooey.
 If any psychic could do true divination, she would not be seen hawking her wares on late night TV.
 She would be a mega-billionaire, taking a large role in running the world.
-(To see sterling examples of online prophecy, see notes at the end of this article.)
+(To see sterling examples of online prophecy, see the afterword at the end of this article.)

 Even sophisticated new computerized techniques that have made progress in areas such as weather and climate seem to promise only narrow, short-term benefits in a few well-defined systems.
 Complexity Theory shows that intricate models grow increasingly chaotic or difficult as tiny perturbations propagate through time.